xxkfxoxo/iTunesMatchMetadata/README.md

 A small ruby script to update song metadata with itunes store data.
 This only works for matched tracks (Kind: Matched AAC audio file).

+If there are files selected in iTunes iTunesMatchMetadata.rb will only update those.
+Otherwise it will run on all tracks in the library.

 ## Prerequisites

 * OS X >= 10.11